mdn/content/files/en-us/mozilla/add-ons/webextensions/api/management/uninstall/index.md

 <!---->

 - If `id` is the calling add-on's ID, `showConfirmDialog` defaults to `false`.
-- If `id` is an ID of a different add-on, the `showConfirmDialog` option is ignored and the confirmation dialog is always shown.
+- If `id` is the ID of a different add-on, the `showConfirmDialog` option is ignored and the confirmation dialog is always shown.

 ### Return value